 You may be tempted to go small when it comes to putting up money upfront because you wish to retain more cash flow in your business.
 Nevertheless, you want to resist this tendency and put as much money as is possible toward your investment.

-This is because the amount you put up affects the loan to value ratio or LTV.
+This is because the amount you put up on the commercial property affects the loan to value ratio or LTV.
 The LTV is a major factor banks consider when determining the interest rate you will pay.
 A smaller LTV means you’ll pay a smaller percentage, and a larger LTV will result in a greater amount in interest.
 Over the course of years, this translates to a significant amount of capital being diverted to pay off the interest accrued.
 For this reason, you’ll want to keep the original principle to a minimum.

 Count The Cost